15 Decades Of Breakfast

 In the 1940s, scrambled eggs became a popular breakfast choice, particularly during World War II.
 With meat and other staples rationed, eggs offered a versatile and protein-rich alternative.

 Homemakers embraced creative cooking techniques to stretch their ingredients further.
 Scrambled eggs were often served with toast and a modest portion of vegetables.
-This breakfast reflected both the ingenuity and adaptability of families during challenging times.

 8. 1950s – Instant Oatmeal Era